 In his own words SAF says detail is important.
 He is probably an acolyte of Edward Tufte, who says more information is better.
 Through analytics SAF looks to gain the proverbial inch to give him the advantage over other teams.
 In the process his staff has increased from 8 to 30 people over the past 2 decades.
 In order to synthesize the information and implement strategy leading to individual decision making SAF has implemented an organizational matrix approach and not a management pyramid (or inverted one for that matter).
 The result is that on game day ManU teams are capable of making decisions on the field and have the resolve to come from behind more often than not.

+So how did SAF manage this?
 As a soccer purist, I love the style of play that is uptempo and attacking.
 As a former defender I love when ManU’s right or left defenders become 3rd and 4th attackers up the wings.
-A matrix approach makes it easy to move players around and to identify and increase their value relative to other players around them.
-It empowers the weakest players and makes superstars out of players like Ryan Giggs and Paul Scholes; whom many would never have guessed to have such impact.
+But at the same time, striking the correct balance offensively and defensively is key.
+By establishing a matrix approach SAF made it easier to move players around between and during games and to identify and increase their value relative to other players around them, so that a weakness in one area can be countered with strength in another.
+Furthermore, the matrix approach empowers weak players and makes superstars out of "ordinary" players like Ryan Giggs and Paul Scholes; whom many would never have guessed to have such an impact on the team, or the game, as individuals.

 Because of the matrix SAF’s strongest player is often the one others' consider weakest.
 Rather than focusing on his superstars, he focuses on getting the superstars to work with the weakest players and vice versa.
 Bringing this closer to home and more timely, the New York Knicks should implement a matrix approach both at the management/organizational and team levels.
 Just look at the benefit the team gets from a player considered weak, Jeremy Lin, but who passes the ball effectively to very talented players versus superstars like Carmelo Anthony or Baron Davis who have a hard time being “matrix” players.
 Every organization should develop its matrix and understand how employees play together as a team and how the organization is positioned in competitive industries.